rayalan/binary-adages/content/my-best-managers.md

 ## Ella and the competitor

 When I interviewed with Ella, I also had an interview lined up at a scientific facility -- the kind of place that sounds really fancy and makes for a unique interview opportunity.
-The timing was a bit awkward, but Ella's response when I asked for a couple more days to respond to her offer so I could get a sense for the facility struck with me:
+The timing was a bit awkward, but Ella's response when I asked for a couple more days to respond to her offer so I could get a sense for the facility stuck with me:

 > Certainly; you should absolutely interview there -- it's a really cool opportunity.